Geometric Foundation of Nonequilibrium Transport: A Minkowski Embedding of Markov Dynamics: Embedding in Minkowski space

-Not all variables $Y_e$, however, are independent since $\sum_e Y_e = 1$.
-One variable $r$ can thus be eliminated as $Y_r = 1 - \sum_{e \neq r} Y_e$.
-With this substitution, Eq. (\ref{DSKL}) retains the same form but with effective forces \bea \bar{X}_e = X_e - X_r \, . \nonumber \eea For notational simplicity, in the rest of the paper I assume that one of the dependent edge $e$ has been eliminated and write $X_e = \bar{X}_e$.

-The divergence (\ref{DSKL}) between two models $P$ and $G$ comprises two types of contributions.
-The first contribution captures the nonequilibrium (or antisymmetric) aspects and is expressed in terms of the thermodynamic current and affinities, while the second contribution reflects the changes in the equilibrium (or symmetric) part of the dynamics.
-As I will argue below, the divergence (\ref{DSKL}) measures both the time and 'spatial' asymmetry between two models.
+The expression (\ref{DSKLb}) constitutes our first main result.
+It expresses the symmetrized divergence between two models $P$ and $P'$ in terms of thermodynamic quantities.
+The first contribution captures the antisymmetric aspects of the dynamics and is expressed in terms of the thermodynamic current and affinities, while the second contribution reflects the changes in the symmetric part of the dynamics.